yagasoft/Overcast_Google/README.md

-Overcast - Dropbox implementation v1.20.0250
+Overcast - Google implementation v1.20.0250
 ===========================================

-An implementation of Overcast for Dropbox.
+An implementation of Overcast for Google.

 ### Features: